10 Important Things To Keep Dogs Cool on Boats

 The fact is that not all dogs are natural swimmers.
 Even those built for the water might need a little extra help sometimes.
 And that’s where life jackets come in.

 Take my schnauzer, for example.
-Whenever I say “boat ride,” he’s off and running to the pier as fast as he can.
+Whenever I say “boat ride,” he’s off and running to the pier as fast as possible.

-He has webbed feet and loves the water, but after a day of excitement, and all the heat and exercise, he gets tired.
+He has webbed feet and loves the water, but he gets tired after a day of excitement and all the heat and exercise.

 That’s why I always keep his life jacket on board and have him wear it whenever he’s in the water.

 So, keeping a life jacket close by is a good idea.
-If your dog or pup needs a little more help staying afloat, they must wear a life jacket at all times while on the boat.
+If your dog or pup needs more help staying afloat, they must always wear a life jacket while on the boat.

 In addition to that, be sure to choose a life jacket that fits your dog’s size and weight.
-There are a lot of dog-specific life jackets available on the market, but just like humans, the jacket needs to support their weight and keep them afloat.
+Many dog-specific life jackets are available on the market, but just like humans, the coat needs to support their weight and keep them afloat.

 Be sure to check the size carefully before buying.